-GRO ILL EGAL AND MOST SERIOUSLY DISRUPTIVE BEHAVIORS AVAI ILABLE INTERVENTIONS AND CONSEQUENCES 6-1 Use, possession, and/or concealment of a firearm 31 /destructive device or other weapon 32 or "look-alikes" of weapons as defined in the Reference Guide, or use or intent to use any other object to inflict bodily harm a v re Documented Teacher, Student, Parent/Guardian, and Administrator conference focused on expectation iolated, cause of behavior, and strategy to prevent ecurrence Recommended instructive, corrective, or restorative 6-2 Intentionally causing or attempting to cause all or a portion of the CPS network to become inoperable ^{33 34} re ♦ D esponse (see Guidelines for Effective Discipline) Detention - lunch, before school, after school, or Saturday 6-3 Arson - knowingly damaging, by means of fire or explosive, a building and/or the personal property of others ♦ R Request for assignment to an intervention program by the Chief Executive Officer or designee 6-4 Bomb threat - false indication that a bomb, or other explosive of any nature, is concealed in a place that would endanger human life if activated S skill-building in-school suspension, out-of-school uspension, or combination in-school and out-of-chool suspension for up to five days.
-39 A student may 6-5 Robbery - taking personal property in the possession of another by use of force or by threatening the imminent use of force ju st e suspended for up to ten days with written ustification submitted for approval in the District tudent information system.
-When the suspension is 6-6 Sale, distribution, or intent to sell or distribute alcohol, illegal drugs, narcotics, controlled substances, "look-alikes" of such substances, in st ssigned, create a plan for preventing future behavior ncidents, restoring relationships, and addressing tudent needs. contraband 36 , or any other substance used for the purpose of intoxication 37 > Out-of-school suspensions of three days or less may be used only if the student's continuing 6-7 Sex acts, and attempted sex acts, that occur without the voluntary participation of one or more parties, that may involve the use of implicit or presence in school would pose a threat to school safety or a disruption to other students' learning opportunities. implied force.
-This is unwelcome touching of the private body parts of another person (buttocks, groin, breasts) for the purpose of sexual gratification, forcibly and/or against the person's > Out-of-school suspensions longer than three days may be used only if other appropriate and available behavioral and disciplinary interventions have been exhausted and the student's continuing will.
-This also includes unwelcome oral, anal or presence in school would either (i) pose a threat
+ILLEGAL AND MOST SERIOUSLY DISRUPTIVE BEHAVIOR

+- Behaviors marked with an asterisk indicates that the misconduct may be a violation of the law. - 6-1 Use, possession, and/or concealment of a firearm34/destructive device or other weapon35 or "look-alikes" of weapons as defined in the Reference Guide, or use or intent to use any other object to inflict bodily harm - 6-2 Intentionally causing or attempting to cause all or a portion of the CPS network to become inoperable36 37 - 6-3 Arson knowingly damaging, by means of fire or explosive, a building and/or the personal property of others - 6-4 Bomb threat false indication that a bomb, or other explosive of any nature, is concealed in a place that would endanger human life if activated - 6-5 Robbery taking personal property in the possession of another by use of force or by threatening the imminent use of force - 6-6 Sale, distribution, or intent to sell or distribute alcohol, illegal drugs, narcotics, controlled substances, "look-alikes" of such substances, contraband or any other substance used for the purpose of intoxication or intention of the purpose of substance used for the purpose of intoxication or intention or intention of the substance used for the purpose of intoxication or intent to sell or distribute alcohol. - 6-7 Sex acts, and attempted sex acts, that occur without the voluntary participation of one or more parties, that may involve the use of implicit or implied force.
+This is unwelcome touching of the private body parts of another person (buttocks, groin, breasts) for the purpose of sexual gratification, forcibly and/or against the person's